Home

 Transfer Standards: Those units or instruments with proven stability are calibrated from primary standards in a controlled environment.
 Transfer standards are stored in a controlled environment of 23°C ± 2°C and relative humidity of 40% ±10% (when applicable).

-Working Standards: Those units or instruments with proven stability that are calibrated from transfer standards.
 You use working standards to measure product and process quality.
 Transfer standards are used to calibrate the working standards.
 These are traceable to NIST.
 Primary standards are usually kept at NIST or calibration labs and maintain NIST certification.
 All standards must be traceable to NIST.

 What instruments needs calibration?